radekmorytko/cum-cloud/examples/testbed/cookbooks/opennebula/README.md

 - `hostname`, to set node's name to the one used by Chef
 - `sudo`, to get superuser privlidges for oneadmin user

+Note that it is recommended to use `hostname` which is present in cookbook directory, as it is modified version of community cookbook.

 Attributes
 ----------